 Many of her watercolor paintings are in color, but what has given her the greatest exposure and following has been her recent black and white portraiture pieces.
 She began these works in 2012 while expecting her second child, and from there it grew into a Sacred Art Series much admired by her Christian patrons.

-Laura’s heart and soul are expressed in her works of Sacred Art, which when completed, will comprise of 12 pieces.
-She hopes to display her work at Christian book stores, galleries, art lectures and beyond.
+Laura’s heart and soul are expressed in her works of Sacred Art, which comprises of 12 pieces.
+She hopes to display them at galleries, art lectures, churches and beyond.
 Her love of God and the infinite love He has for us are the cornerstone of these particular works.

 Born and raised in Wilton, Laura has been a Connecticut resident for over 30 years, with a devoted love for the New England area.
-Laura’s greatest joy of all is spending time with her family.
+Laura’s greatest enjoyments are backpacking, bookstores, board games, and spending time with her family.

 Honors and Awards: